-If you send us information in connection with a job application, we may keep it for up to [three years] in case we decide to contact you at a later date.
+If you send us information in connection with a job application, we may keep it for up to [five years] in case we decide to contact you at a later date.

 When you contact us, whether by telephone, through our website or by e-mail, we collect the data you have given to us in order to reply with the information you need.